- csrc home

 The second step is to encourage hash function research to better understand hash function design and attacks in preparation for selecting additional hash functions.
 The cryptographic community is in a period of rapid development in the theory of hash functions and their cryptanalysis.
 NIST plans to host additional hash function workshops; the next of these will be held on Aug.
 24-25, 2006 in Santa Barbara, California to follow immediately after the Crypto 2006 Conference.

 The third step will be a hash function competition, similar to the successful Advanced Encryption Standard (AES) development and selection process.
 The schedule for this competition has not yet been determined, but presupposes a sense of sufficient maturity and stability in hash function theory and technology, that the results will improve on or otherwise complement the SHA-2 hash functions, and will occur before the current hash functions are determined to be insecure.
 NIST does not have strong preconceptions about the number of new hash functions to be selected from this competition, since the very broad range of hash function applications may argue for two or more specialized hash functions.

-Manager, Security Technology Group
+Manager, Cryptographic Technology Group